 Council.
 This initial phase of the restoration project is concentrated on the parts of the building most in need of critical attention.
-In May 2021 the Historical Structures Fund 2021 announced a further €160,000 award to the Cathedral to be phased over 2 years and to be used towards restoration of the "Rose Window" over the main entrance to the Cathedral.
+In May 2021 the Historical Structures Fund 2021 announced a further €160,000 award to the Cathedral to be phased over 2 years and to be used towards restoration of the "Rose Window" over the northern side of the Cathedral.
+A grant from the Gubay Foundation was awarded and received in 2022.
+In 2023 Monaghan County Council under the Historic Structures Fund 2023 awarded an additional €200,000 additional funding has been awarded.
+In 2022, this work continued and a further stage, including the restoration of the tower is to be undertake in 2023.
+This is a major project for the Diocese of Clogher and the Parish of Monaghan & Rackwallace.